Elegye/elegye/README.md

 - ❓ Ask me about anything related to motorsport 🏎️

 - ⚡ Fun fact: I use spaces over tabs (yes !).
 Also, I hate Java.
+No, I love Java.
+I just find its ecosystem a bit weird, despite being way consistent than Node.js ...

 <br/>